UBC-CIC/basics-for-health/docs/UserGuide.md

 After you are finished building your form, click `Export` to download it as a file; this is what will be uploaded to the application.

 If updating an existing form, click `Import` and select the one you wish to edit.
 After you make your changes, download it again and upload it to the update page of the application.

+**Note**: In this repository, there is a JSON file attached (`/b4h-questionnaire.json`) that contains a FHIR Questionnaire resource.
+This was created specifically for the sponsor of this project, but may be used to upload to the application when first trying it out.

 ## Add Admin User